 In 2016, in General Assembly Resolution 70/299, UN member states decided to review the format and organizational aspects of the HLPF after the completion of its first four-year cycle, building upon lessons learned.
 Intergovernmental negotiations started in February 2020.
 Due to the Covid-19 pandemic, member states decided to postpone the review, agreeing only on a short resolution (A/RES/74/298) in August 2020.
 The second phase of the negotiations started on January 25th, 2021.
 A vote in the UN General Assembly on the 25th of June 2021 concluded the negotiations.
 The Annex-resolution on the Review of ECOSOC (A/RES/74/290A) was adopted with 47 abstentions after controversial amendments had been brought forward by the G77 and China (see A/75/L.104).The Annex-resolution on the review of the HLPF (A/RES/74/290B) was adopted by consensus.
 A next review of ECOSOC and HLPF in conjunction is foreseen for the 78th session of the UN General Assembly (2023/24).

-On the basis of empirical analyses of the current working methods of the HLPF, this research project develops and discusses reform options to give recommendations for actions.
+On the basis of empirical analyses of the current working methods of the HLPF, this research project developed and discussed reform options to give recommendations for actions.
 In the context of the first round of negotiations in March 2020, several reform options were presented, also graphically.

 In the second round of negotiations the project analysed the positions of UN member states.
-The results will be anaylzed and published, also giving recommendations for further steps.
+The results were analysed and published in the SWP Research Paper "Conflicts in UN Reform Negotiations", also giving recommendations for further steps.
+The key findings are:

-The research team also contributes to an international book project "The SDGs as a Transformative Force?" (scheduled for publication in 2022), a scholarly SDG impact assessment, which is coordinated by the Global Goals Project at Utrecht University in the Netherlands.
-The project director is co-lead author of the chapter on "Global Governance and the SDGs"
+The research team also contributed to an international book project "The SDGs as a Transformative Force?" (scheduled for publication in 2022), a scholarly SDG impact assessment, which is coordinated by the Global Goals Project at Utrecht University in the Netherlands.
+The project director is co-lead author of the chapter on "Global Governance and the SDGs".

-The research project is funded by the Federal Ministry for Economic Cooperation and Development (September 2019 - December 2021).
+The research project was funded by the Federal Ministry for Economic Cooperation and Development (September 2019 - December 2021).

 The UN Sustainable Development Knowledge Platform provides further information on the HLPF, including on the status of the ECOSOC & HLPF Reviews.